What is Chin Na?

-In many kung fu styles (and not only) there are particular types of interaction with the body of the adversary named Chin Na, these are fighting techniques (with significant differences between schools / styles / masters) aimed at:
+In many Kung Fu styles, there are particular types of advanced interaction with the body of the adversary named Chin Na.
+These fighting techniques (with significant differences between schools / styles / masters) aimed at:

 - Control / immobilize / force the opponent to surrender

-- Paralize / hurt / break one or more opponent’s bodily elements
+- Paralyze / hurt / break one or more opponent’s bodily elements

-- In the extreme of cases to take the life of the adversary
+- In the most extreme of cases, to take the life of the adversary

-The word “Chin Na” or “Qinna” literally means “grasping and holding” and it encloses various categories (according to the styles):
+The word “Chin Na” or “Chinna” or “Qinna” literally means “grasping and holding” and it encloses various categories (according to the styles):

 - Breathing blocking techniques